 But now there are online collaborative LaTeX editors such as Overleaf that make writing and collaborating on scientific papers in LaTeX much easier.
 The library subscribes to Overleaf providing you with access to its premium features if you sign up with your UC Berkeley email address.

-Librarians offer three workshops each semester.
+Librarians offer several LaTeX workshops each semester.
 Please check the Library Workshop calendar for information about dates and times of each workshop.
-We provide our slides and exercises here to help you get started.

 A self-paced tutorial based on our Introductory Workshop can be found here.